 2. Take a drive image

-Having a backup of your entire system enables you to quickly restore your PC to exactly how it once was.
+Having a backup of your entire system enables you to quickly restore your PC to exactly how it once was when you reinstall Windows 10.
 Windows 10 has a built-in drive image tool, but you can get better, more efficient results with Macrium Reflect Free.

 There are two basic back-up options, but we're going to choose 'Create an image of the partition(s) required to backup and restore Windows'.
 Make sure the correct drives have been selected, then click the '...' button next to 'Folder' to select a location on your back-up drive.